arobb/python-processrunner/README.rst

 Complex
 -------
 Execute a command and while it runs write lines from the external process stdout and stderr to both the corresponding local pipes, as well as corresponding files.
+Further, prefix the local pipe output with dedicated notes, and prefix the file output with timestamps.

 ::